sfsr12/zapatos-example/readme.md

 ```

 This is a bit of a point of friction for a couple of reasons.
-* My linter hates it `eslint@typescript-eslint/triple-slash-reference` - But whatever - linters hate lots of stuff - I can turn that off.
+* In my real project my linter hates it. `eslint@typescript-eslint/triple-slash-reference` - But whatever - linters hate lots of stuff - I can turn that off.
 * I have a lot of custom types in my real project - so that means I have a list of 15 triple slash references at my entry point.
 Not the end of the world - but it sure is ugly:
 ```ts
 /// <reference path="./zapatos/schema.d.ts" />